nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

         txn_id) product_transaction_table
 ```

-3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?
+**3. What are the 25th, 50th and 75th percentile values for the revenue per transaction?**

 ```sql
 WITH total_transaction_cte AS